 The remaining 80% of the value comes the author's peers.

-Let's say we have a captive prospect audience on social media and email of 100,000.
-We engage with them constantly and most that do content marketing never look past this.
-Often the greatest opportunity is in capturing the attention of new pockets of the market by collaborating with others.
+Let's say we that we keep a prospect audience on social media and email of 100,000.
+We engage with them constantly.
+Most that do content marketing never look past this owned bubble.
+Often, the greatest opportunity exists in grabbing attention from new pockets of the market by collaborating with others.

-Influencer marketing is all about finding new ways to step in front of entirely different groups with the social validation of somebody that they already trust.
+Influencer marketing is all about finding new ways to step in front of entirely different groups.
+You get the social validation of somebody that they already trust.
 Of course, my estimates are conservative and assume that you won't be the next DigitalOcean.
 That's just fine.

-Here are their real #s, as of 2015, according to Mitch Wainer, DigitalOcean's CMO:
+Here are their real #s, as of 2015, according to DigitalOcean CMO, Mitch Wainer:

 In case you don't have time for that: